Written September 2013

 Costs and benefits: The theory sounds nice, but in reality, seeing a picture most of the time brings a lot of hassle.
 Causing my husband a lot of stress, before he has even met her.
 In this stage, he refuses.
 Causing a dilemma with me.
 Should I let it go or not?

 Select: I let it go.
 I really want him to find a nice girlfriend and I don’t want him to feel uneasy when he meets her on his first coffee-date, because of me.
 Besides, we have been through several dates now, and we have learned better how to take care of each other.
 This helps me, to sit on my hands for a while.
-There will be plenty of time later.
+There will be plenty of time later. - Emotion-focused coping: if we look through these glasses at this example we can distinguish these efforts:

 Avoiding, minimizing, or distancing oneself from the problem No picture = no lover or husband = not having to deal with uncomfortable emotions.